-With lessons for only four days, you can use the fifth day if a child needs more time for some lessons rather than working too long on any one day.
+With lessons for only four days, you can use the fifth day to complete some lessons from that week rather than working too long on any one day.
 The pages at the beginning of the week’s lesson include two optional activities that might be appropriate for use on the fifth day: “Weaving Math into Everyday Life” and reading the math-related picture book.
-The everyday-life activity makes a real-world connection with what is being learned.
+The everyday-life activity makes a real-world connection to the current learning.
 For instance, during the week when children are working with pattern blocks to learn spatial skills, the suggestion is to either work on a jigsaw puzzle or create their own.

-The main lessons use many different hands-on approaches, including the use of manipulatives, games like bingo, and scavenger hunts.
+The first- and second-grade courses are very similar in design.
+The main lessons use many different hands-on approaches, including manipulatives, games (e.g., bingo), and scavenger hunts.
 Game-board pages are included in both the student book and the instructor guide.

-For first graders, the amount of written work increases to two workbook pages for each lesson.
+For first and second graders, the amount of written work increases to two workbook pages for each lesson.
 One page provides practice with the topic of the lesson while the second page is for review.
-Many of the workbook’s 256 pages feature pictorial problem solving rather than only numbers.
+In the first-grade course, many of the workbook’s 256 pages feature pictorial problem solving rather than only numbers.

-With core lessons for only four days, you can use the fifth day for an optional enrichment lesson each week.
+With core lessons for only four days, you can use the fifth day for an optional enrichment lesson.
 Enrichment lessons include a warm-up session for review, counting practice, and memory work.
 You might follow the warm-up by reading the recommended picture book with your child.
 You might also use the other enrichment activities to help children understand how they can use math in everyday life.
-These activities might be projects, field trips, the “Make 10 Bowling” game, or interactive play, such as pretend store.
+These activities include projects, field trips, the “Make 10 Bowling” game, or interactive play, such as playing pretend store.